-A Day in the Life of a Software Engineer at Amazon
+A Day in the Life of a Software Engineer working in Big Tech

 I’m a 26-year-old software engineer at Amazon in Madrid, and this is the realistic, 16-hour routine I use to balance Big Tech with my personal side projects.